gamedeff/Twitch_Batch_Logger/README.md

 # Resource Usage

-This program should take minimum amount of memory and CPU usage while running.
+This program should consume minimum amount of memory and CPU while running.

 While logging 82 channels on Raspberry Pi 2 with 1GB memory and 900MHz ARM Cortex-A7 CPU, the program uses around 4.5MB of memory per logger and almost no CPU usage at all, with load average below 0.05

-The resource impact should be even less when running on a proper PC.
+The resource impact should be even less when running on a full-sized PC.

 ![alt tag](http://i.imgur.com/c1lN5uJ.png)

-I do recommend using a Raspberry Pi 2 as a logging machine and let this program run 24/7, this way you have a complete log of twitch chat, and avoid the cost of running a full-sized PC.
+I do recommend using a Raspberry Pi 2 as a logging machine and let the program run 24/7, this way you have a complete log of twitch chat, and avoid the cost of running a full-sized PC.